MinBZK/ai-validation/docs/Projects/TAD/Reporting-Standard/latest.md

 3. `artifacts` (OPTIONAL, list).
 A list of artifacts

     1. `uri` (OPTIONAL, string) URI refers to a relevant model artifact
-    2. `type` (OPTIONAL, string) Optional type, recognized values are "onnx", to refer to an ONNX representation of the model.
+    2. `content-type` (OPTIONAL, string) Optional type, follow the [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).
+    Recognized values are "application/onnx"", to refer to an ONNX representation of the model.
+    3. `md5-checksum` (OPTIONAL, string) Optional checksum for the content of the file.

 4. `parameters` (list).
 There can be multiple parameters.
 For each parameter the following fields are present.